brianlockerbie/note-taker/README.md

 * HTML

 ## Installation
 First clone this repository & run "npm i" to your computer.
 Once installed, type "node server.js" in the terminal.
-You can find the application on localhoust:3001.
-To stop the server hold control button + C
+You can find the application on localhost:3001.
+To stop the server, hold control button + C button.

 ## Usage
 Live Link https://radiant-chamber-54860.herokuapp.com